 The reason is that recovery is not a linear process; it has ups and down and changes in direction.
 Each turn plays an important role in someone’s recovery journey.
 The reality of moving back into work is far more complex than the linear progression that funders may expect, especially for people managing mental health problems (the conflation between distance travelled tools and needs assessment tools is covered in an upcoming blog by my colleague, Clare Hammond).
 Where mental health concerns are present, sensitive data collection and a nuanced interpretation of data is vital.
 We are currently working with a number of organisations to help them to describe their impact to funders and decision makers with the nuance required to convey the non-linear journey of recovery.

 Understanding mental health as a complex recovery journey also means recognising that the support needs of clients do not end when they move into work.
 Being in a new job – a new environment with new colleagues, tasks and challenges – can put people under immense pressure.
-As such, clients with mental health problems, particularly those with anxiety, often require ongoing mental health support and confidence building in the early stages of employment.
+As such, clients with mental health challenges, particularly those with anxiety, often require ongoing mental health support and confidence building in the early stages of employment.

 Max Lohnert is a Consultant in Rocket Science’s Edinburgh Office.